 Take preventive measures.

-And while it may seem counter-intuitive, be sure to visit your dentist regularly for routine checkups and preventive care.
-These visits do come with a fee, but they could help you avoid more costly treatments down the road, because any developing problems can be caught early on, when they are still relatively straightforward to treat.
+Additionally, even though it may seem counter-intuitive, it's important to visit your dentist regularly for routine checkups and preventive care.
+While these visits do come with a cost, they could help you avoid more expensive treatments in the future.
+By catching any developing problems early on, when they are still relatively easy to treat, you could save yourself from more costly and uncomfortable procedures in the future.

 How much does a dentist appointment cost without insurance?